 The School board even approved taking out loans (without the public’s vote) to renovate an old school where no children attended, to grow the district further.
 Within a year of the completion of The Springdale School (CAPS) the district started sending fliers home about how unsafe the current middle school building was.
-Many wonder if it was so unsafe, why they didn’t focus their attention on that building instead of bringing in more kids with Caps.
+Many wonder if it was so unsafe, why they didn’t move students to the newly renovated campus focusing on safety vs. bringing in so many more kids.

 Now Two Failed Bonds

 Our school district failed at passing a $15 million dollar bond in the fall of 2013 by over 62%, and in May of 2014 another smaller bond attempt failed as well.
 The Corbett School board will be voting to again place another bond attempt on the fall ballot.
-There is much division today over the explosive growth of the district and the lack of transparency and the districts desire for new construction with more square footage that is currently in use.
+There is much division today over the explosive growth of the district and the lack of transparency and the districts desire for new construction with more square footage than is currently in use for students today.